robertrot/CUBIX_Data_Challenge/README.md

 ## Conclusion

 This project highlights the power of data-driven decision-making in the film industry.
 By identifying influential factors such as production budget, lead actors, and directors, stakeholders can make informed choices to maximize a film’s success.

+## Overview
+This project contains various data analyses and visualizations.

+## Diagrams